-(see paras 258-259, 261, 274, 276)
+(see paras 306-307, 320, 328-329, 331)

-In dealing with an action for annulment of Regulation No 881/2002 imposing certain specific restrictive measures directed against certain persons and entities associated with Usama bin Laden, the Al-Qaeda network and the Taliban, the Court carries out a complete review of the lawfulness of the contested regulation with regard to observance by the institutions of the rules of jurisdiction and the rules of external lawfulness and the essential procedural requirements which bind their actions.
-The Court also reviews the lawfulness of the contested regulation having regard to the Security Council's regulations which that act is supposed to put into effect, in particular from the viewpoints of procedural and substantive appropriateness, internal consistency and whether the regulation is proportionate to the resolutions.
-Moreover, it reviews the lawfulness of that regulation and, indirectly, the lawfulness of the resolutions of the Security Council at issue, in the light of the higher rules of international law falling within the ambit of jus cogens, in particular the mandatory prescriptions concerning the universal protection of the rights of the human person.
+10. In dealing with an action for annulment directed at Regulation No 881/2002 imposing certain specific restrictive measures directed against certain persons and entities associated with Usama bin Laden, the Al-Oaeda network and the Taliban, the Court carries out a complete review of the lawfulness of that regulation with regard to observance by the Community institutions of the rules of jurisdiction and the rules of external lawfulness and the essential procedural requirements which bind their actions.
+The Court also reviews the lawfulness of that regulation having regard to the Security Council's regulations which that act is supposed to put into effect, in particular from the viewpoints of procedural and substantive appropriateness, internal consistency and whether the regulation is proportionate to the resolutions.
+What is more, it reviews the lawfulness of that regulation and, indirectly, the lawfulness of the resolutions of the Security Council at issue, in the light of the higher rules of international law falling within the ambit of jus cogens, in particular the mandatory prescriptions concerning the universal protection of the rights of the human person.

 On the other hand, it is not for the Court to review indirectly whether the Security Council's resolutions in question are themselves compatible with fundamental rights as protected by the Community legal order.
-Nor does it fall to the Court to verify that there has been no error of assessment of the facts and evidence relied on by the Security

-Council in support of the measures it has taken or, subject to the limited extent of the review carried out in light of jus cogens, to check indirectly the appropriateness and proportionality of those measures.
-To that extent, there is no judicial remedy available to the applicant, the Security Council not having thought it advisable to establish an independent international court responsible for ruling, in law and on the facts, in actions brought against individual decisions taken by the Sanctions Committee.
+Nor does it fall to the Court to verify that there has been no error of assessment of the facts and evidence relied on by the Security Council in support of the measures it has taken or, subject to the limited extent of the review carried out in light of jus cogens, to check indirectly the appropriateness and proportionality of those measures.
+To that extent, there is no judicial remedy available to the applicants, the Security Council not having thought it advisable to establish an independent international court responsible for ruling, in law and on the facts, in actions brought against individual decisions taken by the Sanctions Committee.

-However, that lacuna in the judicial protection available to the applicant is not in itself contrary to jus cogens.
+However, that lacuna in the judicial protection available to the applicants is not in itself contrary to jus cogens.
 As a matter of fact, the right of access to the courts is not absolute.
-The limitation of the applicant's right of access to a court, as a result of the immunity from jurisdiction enjoyed as a rule by resolutions of the Security Council adopted under Chapter VII of the Charter of the United Nations, is inherent in that right as it is guaranteed by jus cogens.
-The applicant's interest in having a court hear his case on its merits is not enough to outweigh the essential public interest in the maintenance of international peace and security in the face of a threat clearly identified by the Security Council in accordance with the Charter of the United Nations.
-Consequently, there has been no breach of the applicant's right to an effective judicial remedy.
+The limitation of the applicants' right of access to a court. as a result of the immunity from jurisdiction enjoyed as a rule by resolutions of the Security Council adopted under Chapter VII of the Charter of the United Nations, is inherent in that right as it is guaranteed by jus cogens.
+The applicants' interest in having a court hear their case on its merits is not enough to outweigh the essential public interest in the maintenance of international peace and security in the face of a threat clearly identified by the Security Council in accordance with the Charter of the United Nations.
+Consequently, there has been no breach of the applicants' right to an effective judicial remedy.

-(see paras 279-280, 282-289, 291)
+(see paras 334-335, 337-344, 346)